Nastimir Ananiev: Biography

 Nastimir Ananiev was born in Sofia in 1975.
 Ananiev graduated from Griffith College in Ireland with a Bachelor's degree in Business Administration and from the American University in Bulgaria with a Master's degree in Business Administration.
 He is also a graduate of the Leadership, Organisation and Action programme at Harvard Kennedy School.
 From 1997 to 2008 he lived in Ireland and was 7 years Marketing Director for Central and Eastern Europe at the Griffith College Dublin.
 In 2012, he was a founding member of the Bulgaria for Citizens Movement.
 In 2014, he was elected as a member of the 43rd National Assembly as part of the Bulgaria of Citizens for Reformist Bloc movement, and served as chairman of the Transport, Information Technology and Communications Committee, among other positions.
 2017, he left the Bulgaria of Citizens Movement and his position as deputy leader of the party due to the weak result of the 2017 parliamentary elections and the lack of personal responsibility of the leader Nayden Zelenogorski.

-In 2018, he joined the pan-European party Volt Europa and founded the Bulgarian chapter Volt Bulgaria, of which he subsequently became chairman.
+In 2018, he joined Volt Europa, a progressive and federalist European political alliance, and founded the Bulgarian chapter Volt Bulgaria, of which he subsequently became chairman.
 He was Volt's top candidate in the 2019 European elections, as well as in the 3 parliamentary elections in 2021 (In April and July as part of the alliance Stand up BG!
 Mafia out! and in November as part of the coalition We Continue the Change).
 In November 2021, he was re-elected as MP for Volt on the We Continue Change list.
 He was re-elected for his third and fourth terms in the 2022 and 2023 parliamentary elections and has been the only Volt Bulgaria MP in parliament since the last election.